emsaldarriaga/emsaldarriaga/src/posts/2021-10-04-north-america.md

     *   Develop a decision model for the relationship between zip code estimates of HIV-prevalence, allocated resources, and health outcomes
     *   Quantify the expected value of perfect and partial information of reducing decision uncertainty when using local HIV-prevalence estimates
 2. Preferences elicitation among HIV patients for long-acting injectable antiretroviral therapy
-3. Generalized Simultaneous Equation Model to evaluate an alternate metric to the BMI to reflect health rather than growth
+3. Generalized Simultaneous Equation Model to evaluate an alternate metric to the BMI to reflect health rather than growth. [*Conference paper*](http://dx.doi.org/10.13140/RG.2.2.34973.23528)